Henry J: Marketing

 For 1954, the four-cylinder Corsair price was reduced to $1,286, with the six-cylinder Corsair DeLuxe listed for $1,437, or $124 lower than the previous year.
-New safety features included padded dashboard and the windshield was mounted so it would pop-out on impact, as well as a "Penny-Minder" carburetor that was claimed to achieve 30 mpgus.
+New safety features included a padded dashboard and the windshield was mounted so it would pop-out on impact, as well as a "Penny-Minder" carburetor that was claimed to achieve 30 mpgus.

-Sales declined each year the car was marketed.
+Sales declined each year the car was on the market.
 In 1950, it had 1.35% of the market, while in 1954 it achieved only 0.02%.
 While the Henry J was inexpensive for consumers, its manufacturing and labor costs were high.
 Henry J. Kaiser had hoped to profit through volume production; however, the slow sales of cars negated his plan.
-The automobile market was competitive, and challenging the U.S. "Big Three" — General Motors, Ford, and Chrysler — proved difficult as price wars began that had a devastating impact on small domestic automakers.
+The automobile market was competitive, and challenging the domestic "Big Three" — General Motors, Ford, and Chrysler — proved difficult as price wars began that had a devastating impact on small domestic automakers.

 Concurrently, Nash's compact Rambler sales were successful, partly because Nash introduced it in 1950 as a high-value convertible-only model and marketed the small car with numerous standard features to avoid consumers seeing it as inferior or substandard.
 By 1953, it was reviewed in Kiplinger's Personal Finance as "well-equipped and stylish, the little Rambler is economical and easy to drive" in either convertible, station wagon, or hardtop (no "B-pillar") body styles."
 On the other hand, the Henry J was a plainly trimmed two-door sedan model; consumers understood the difference between "inexpensive" and "cheap" and they negatively perceived the Henry J. By September 1953, the Henry J was described in a small car comparison by Kiplinger's Personal Finance as "in trouble ... the closest thing to a "basic transportation" car on the road today, and as such, does not appeal to today's car buyers ...
 In trade-in value, it ranks among the lowest."